Home | Category: Famous Emperors in the Roman Empire

 Caligula's Sadism and Cruelty

-Caligula brutally murder people for fun and used the law as an instrument of torture.
+Caligula brutally murdered people for fun, used the law as an instrument of torture and once lamented that the Rome didn’t have “a single neck” for him to sever.
 Patrick Ryan wrote in Listverse: “.
 He believed prisoners should feel a painful death.
 He would kill his opponents slowly and painfully over hours or days.
 He decapitated and strangled children.
 People were beaten with heavy chains.
 He forced families to attend their children’s execution.
 Many people had their tongues cut off.
 He fed prisoners to a lions, panthers and bears and often killed gladiators.
 One gladiator alone was beaten up for two days full days.
 He sometimes ordered people to be killed by elephants.
 He caused many to die of starvation.
 Sawing people was one of his favorite things to do, which filleted the spine and spinal cord from crotch down to the chest.
 He liked to chew up the testicles of victims.
 One time Caligula said “I wish Rome had but one neck, so that I could cut off all their heads with one blow!”“ [Source: Patrick Ryan, Listverse, May 30, 2012]

 Suetonius wrote: “ Being disturbed by the noise made by those who came in the middle of the night to secure the free seats in the Circus, he drove them all out with cudgels; in the confusion more than twenty Roman equites were crushed to death, with as many matrons and a countless number of others.
 At the plays in the theater, sowing discord between the people and the equites, he scattered the gift tickets ahead of time, to induce the rabble to take the seats reserved for the equestrian order.
 At a gladiatorial show he would sometimes draw back the awnings when the sun was hottest and give orders that no one be allowed to leave; then removing the usual equipment, he would match worthless and decrepit gladiators against mangy wild beasts, and have sham fights between householders who were of good repute, but conspicuous for some bodily infirmity.
 Sometimes too he would shut up the granaries and condemn the people to hunger...An ex-praetor who had retired to Anticyra for his health, sent frequent requests for an extension of his leave, but Caligula had him put to death, adding that a man who had not been helped by so long a course of hellebore needed to be bled.
 On signing the list of prisoners who were to be put to death later, he said that he was clearing his accounts.
 Having condemned several Gauls and Greeks to death in a body, he boasted that he had subdued Gallograecia.
 [Source: Suetonius (c.69-after 122 A.D.)
 “De Vita Caesarum: Caius Caligula” (“The Lives of the Caesars: Caius Caligula”) written in A.D.
 110, 2 Vols., translated by J. C. Rolfe, (Cambridge, Mass.: Harvard University Press, and London: William Henemann, 1920), Vol. I, pp. 405-497, modernized by J. S. Arkenberg, Dept. of History, Cal.
 State Fullerton]